jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Income < $30,000/year	76%
 ```

-Digital therapeutics are delivered to patients on their smartphones and this is key to their accessibility and availability.
+Digital therapeutics are delivered to patients on their smartphones and this is the key to their accessibility and availability.

 Today, 85% of adults in the U.S. own smartphones.
-And ownership is already relatively high and increasing even for people from vulnerable groups.
+And ownership is similarly high even for people from vulnerable groups due to race, ethnicity, income, and geography.

 Most of us now carry these pocket-sized, powerful computers with us everywhere we go.